-A really beneficial ladybird is called the Mealybug ladybird and this one deals to mealybugs as well as scale!
-It’s only found in warmer Northland NZ though as it doesn’t like cold winters.
+A really beneficial ladybird is called the Mealybug ladybird and this one deals with mealybugs as well as scale!
+It's only found in warmer Northland NZ though as it doesn't like cold winters.
 The larvae are sometimes hard to tell apart from the actual mealybug.

 From far away mealybugs look like white powder on your plants.
 Mealybugs can be sprayed with a homemade soap spray or a neem oil spray.